 "The addition of buckwheat flour is wonderful for creating a soft crumb with subtle nuttiness."

 Notes: Buckwheat flour is Arrowhead Mills.
 Butter is unsalted.
 Apple is Honey Crisp.

 APPLE SOUR CREAM POUND CAKE WITH CIDER GLAZE

 Ingredients: 1 stick butter at room temperature, 1 cup sugar, two eggs at room temperature, 1/2 tsp. vanilla extract, 1 cup flour, scant 1/2 cup buckwheat flour, 1 tsp. baking powder, one small apple-peeled and grated, 1/4 tsp. salt, 1/2 tsp. ground cinnamon, 1/4 tsp. ground cloves, 1/4 tsp. ground nutmeg, zest of 1/2 lemon, 1/2 cup sour cream, 2 tbsp. milk.
 For the glaze: 1 cup powdered sugar, 3 tbsp. apple cider, 1/4 tsp. ground cinnamon, 1/8 tsp. ground cloves, a pinch of nutmeg.

 Makes one standard loaf.

-1. Preheat oven to 350* and grease and line a loaf pan with parchment paper.
+1. Preheat the oven to 350* and grease and line a loaf pan with parchment paper.

-3. In separate bowl, whisk together the flour, buckwheat flour, baking powder, salt, cinnamon, cloves and nutmeg.
+3. In a separate bowl, whisk together the flour, buckwheat flour, baking powder, salt, cinnamon, cloves, and nutmeg.
 Add slowly while combining into the butter mixture.

-4. In a measuring glass, mix together the sour cream and milk, fold into the batter.
+4. In a measuring glass, mix together the sour cream and milk and fold them into the batter.